BioforestChain/dweb_browser-docs/src/en/README.md

 footer: MIT Licensed | Copyright © 2021-present BFCHAIN
 ---

+## What is dweb-browser

+dweb-browser is a browser platform built following the Dweb standard.
+It exposes the capabilities of a browser and native system capabilities related to the browser through various dweb modules.
+Currently, we have implemented support for mainstream platforms such as Android, iOS, MacOS, Windows, and Linux.
+It includes the following core modules:

+1. `js.browser.dweb`

+   It is a JavaScript runtime that uses WebWorker as its underlying implementation.
+Therefore, various standards in WebWorker can be used out of the box.

+2. `jmm.browser.dweb`

+   It is a dynamic dweb module manager, which can be used to implement application functionalities similar to PWA (Progressive Web Apps).

+3. `mwebview.browser.dweb`

+   It stands for mutil-webview (multiple web views) renderer, which allows simultaneous rendering of multiple web views.
+For example, it can be used to implement a web browser.

+4. `nativeui.browser.dweb`

+   It is a window standard defined by the dweb-browser itself.
+It is integrated into mwebview, enabling window management capabilities for mwebview's views.

+5. `*.sys.dweb`

+   Some browser-related system standards are also implemented in dweb-browser.

 ## What is dweb?

 Dweb is a decentralized web consensus standard.
 It is directly reflected in your domain name, such as `example.dweb`.
 However, because the dweb domain does not exist on the internet, it means that it does not belong to any organization.
 In other words, how to interpret the `example.dweb` domain is entirely determined by your own device.